Dembele ruled out of Clasico for insulting referee

 Dembele was shown a straight red card towards the end of Barca's 4-0 win over Sevilla on Sunday, with referee Antonio Mateu Lahoz stating in his report that the French player gesticulated towards him and said "you're very bad".

-The forward, who had been named in the starting line-up against Sevilla ahead of 120-million-euro ($131.78 million) forward Antoine Griezmann, will miss Barca's next league game at Eibar on Oct.
-19 and the home clash with La Liga leaders Real on Oct.
-26.
+The forward, who had been named in the starting line-up against Sevilla ahead of Antoine Griezmann, will miss Barca's next league game at Eibar on October 19 and the home clash with La Liga leaders Real on October 26.

+Dembele had scored Barca's third goal in the 35th minute before receiving his marching orders two minutes from time.